 Don’t let that quote fool you.
 There is absolutely nothing wrong with being single.
-We have all enjoyed the fruits of the single lifestyle at different points in our lives.
+We have all enjoyed the fruits of a single lifestyle at different points in our lives.
 Being single isn’t a curse or a negative brand on your forehead telling everyone you can’t get/keep a man/woman.

-Others take it a step further and use the time to heal from past hurt, [forgive] those that hurt them, and prepare for the next opportunity at companionship.
+Others take it a step further and use the time to heal from past hurt, [forgive] those that hurt them and prepare for the next opportunity at companionship.

 “One is the loneliest number that you’ll ever do.

 Two can be as bad as one.

 It’s the loneliest number since the number one.”

 -Three Dog Night

 When you refuse to look in the mirror and face the truth, I call that denial.
 You can deny the truth about why you’re single, consciously, or subconsciously.
 Meaning, you lie to yourself, and others, but you know what you’re saying isn’t true (conscious).
 Or, you lie to yourself and others, but you truly believe what you’re saying is true (subconsciously).